wanghao1118/RegisterRAG/src/GetStarted/Quickstart.md

 description: Quick start of Register RAG
 ---

-In this part, you will learn how to configure Register RAG.
+In this part, you will learn how to build a basic Register RAG pipeline.

 Register RAG uses a json file to configure the whole pipeline.
 The configuration file is divided into several parts, including `embedding`, `store`, `generation` and `prompt`.
 There will be more parts in the future, such as `rerank`, `websearch`, etc.